L-Dot/Letterboxd-list-scraper/README.md

 ### Dependencies

 Requires python 3.x, numpy, BeautifulSoup (bs4), requests and tqdm.
+If other dependencies are not met you can install everything needed using ` pip install -r requirements.txt` (ideally in a clean virtual environment).

 ### Installing